alercah/rado/lang.md

 goal is achievable (and how) or what options a player has next.
 These logical systems do have a concept of state, which is vital to their interpretation.

+In a few parts of this document, a more exact formal model is needed to explain behaviour precissely.
+Such formalisms are found in [formalisms.md].

 ## Overview

 In Rado, the most basic concepts are *nodes* and *actions*.
 A node represents